 When it comes to social reporting and measurement, every objective, brand and social channel is and should be different.
-As an eCommerce website you might for example be using Pinterest to drive traffic to your website and convert to a sale – you’ll be tracking Google Analytics to measure the key channels that have driven the highest volume of traffic and pages that have converted traffic to sales.
-As a brand launching a Christmas TV campaign you may be measuring brand awareness through video views on YouTube over a two-week period and benchmarking this success against last year’s campaign video views.
+As an eCommerce website, you might for example be using Pinterest to drive traffic to your website and convert it to a sale – you’ll be tracking Google Analytics to measure the key channels that have driven the highest volume of traffic and pages that have converted traffic to sales.
+As a brand launching a Christmas TV campaign, you may be measuring brand awareness through video views on YouTube over two weeks and benchmarking this success against last year’s campaign video views.

 Klout is one of my favourite tools for measuring social impact.
 A free application, Klout measures and assigns a number to your digital social ‘influence’ from anything from 1 to 100 – based on the level of engagement you build through your social media channels.
 It takes into account: